BRC Website Home

 Built for stock in 1896, L776 was outshoped from Andrew Barclay's Kilmarnock works as Firefly against an order of June 1899 to the Mellingriffith and Co.
 Ltd for their Tin Plate works at Whitchurch, Glamorgan.
 It arrived there in November of that year, where No. 776 remained for a number of years.
 She was sold in about 1925 to P. Baker Ltd of Cardiff who named it Albion after the company's works.
 Baker rebuilt it in 1928 and in 1931 sold it to the Oxford and Shipton Cement Ltd, latterly the Alpha Cement Company of Shipton-on-Cherwell, Oxon.
 This firm later became part of Associated Portland Cement Manufacturers who transferred the engine to their Houghton Regis, Dunstable, plant in 1952 where it was named Punch Hull after one of their drivers.
 In 1966 it was replaced by a diesel and in the March of the following year was presented to Quainton Railway Society.
 It arrived at Quainton in April 1969 via temporary storage at the London Preservation Society's (QRS forerunner) Skimpot Lane, Luton, storage depot.

-No. 776 was sold in July 1987 to the Rutland Railway Museum, Cottesmore, where restoration is underway, as described below.
+No. 776 was sold in July 1987 to the Rutland Railway Museum, Cottesmore, where restoration started, as described below.
 The engine has now been renamed Firefly.

 The new owners carried out a number of major tasks, including turning the tyres and journals and fitting a new crank pin to the left hand driving wheel.
 In parallel to this, research into the locomotives history was carried out using the official Andrew Barclay records in the care of Glasgow University.
 No official works photographs of No. 776 exist, though some photographs of similar locomotives of that era have been obtained.
 A comprehensive collection of drawings are available, including those of the frames, boiler and tank.
 Also available are original specification sheets.
 A complete breakdown of the original order was found, including the delivery instructions to the Mellingriffith Tin Plate works.
 Detailed descriptions of the livery specified that the name Firefly be placed in gold letters on the tank sides.